1st ever Verna Mr & Miss Autism pageant held in Ghana; winners crowned in photos

 The winners took home prizes from the title sponsors Verna Natural Mineral Water and will be ambassadors for them for a year, and also received a supreme health package from Sonotech Medical and Diagnostic Center, Fabric from Woodin, and so much more.

-They also benefited from the support of Renny's Glitters, Akosu's Kente, Food For All Africa, Briwireduah, Ojeanne, Ritz's Beverages, and catering services, Regibrandz, Xpression Fotografie, and The Second Look, and Boy Photography.
+They also benefited from the support of Renny's Glitters, Akosu's Kente, Food For All Africa, Briwireduah, Ojeanne, Ritz's Beverages, and catering services, Regibrandz, Xpression Fotografie, and The Second Look, Boy Photography and DDP Outdoor Limited.

 "Everything was greatly successful, because of their massive support" Afi Antonio commented.